-Serotonin is found in the gastrointestinal (GI) tract, blood platelets and central nervous system.
-It is often called the “happiness molecule”, as it is responsible for feelings of pleasure and well-being.
+Serotonin, often called the “happiness molecule,” is responsible for our feelings of pleasure and well-being.

-5-HTT is the serotonin transporter that uptakes the serotonin into the neurons.
-It is important for functional neural circuits.
-DNA changes within the SLC6A4 gene, which encodes 5-HTT, can influence both the levels of this transporter and its activity.
+The 5-HTT serotonin transporter (encoded by the SLC6A4 gene) regulates the uptake of serotonin into neutrons.
+This transporter is important for functional neural circuits.
+DNA changes within the SLC6A4 gene, can influence the levels of 5-HTT and its activity.

 One common variation of SLC6A4 occurs in a region known as 5-HTTLPR.
-Some people have a shortened version of this 5-HTTLPR section.
-This short form is known as the “grouchy” gene, because it is associated with an increased risk of depression.
+Some people have a shortened version of the 5-HTTLPR region, known as the S allele.
+Due to its association with an increased risk of depression, this short form is known as the “grouchy” gene.

 The economist Andrew Oswald has gone as far to suggest that the “grouchy” form of the gene can explain a cultural stereotype – why the British and the French are grumpy.
 Many more Brits, French and Americans have the “grouchy” version, while supposedly happier people from Denmark and the Netherlands are less likely to have the short form.

-The effects of the “grouchy” gene however are much more complicated.
-The short form of 5-HTTLPR is also linked to an increased risk for a whole series of neurological diseases, (including depression, Alzheimer’s disease and bipolar disorder) and to drug addiction and sudden infant death syndrome.
+However, the effects of the “grouchy” gene, are actually much more complicated.
+The short form of 5-HTTLPR is also linked to an increased risk for a whole series of neurological diseases (including depression, Alzheimer’s disease and bipolar disorder), to drug addiction and to sudden infant death syndrome.

-On top of this, a variety of other genes and environmental conditions also control serotonin levels.
+To make matters worse, a variety of other genes and environmental conditions also regulate serotonin levels.

 Did the Grinch steal Christmas because he had the “grouchy” gene?
 Was it his genetics that made him so unhappy?
-Irrespective of the answers, it is too late for the Grinch.
+Irrespective of the answers, it’s too late for the Grinch.

-But, if you have the “grouchy” gene, there are ways to increase your serotonin levels and help avoid depression.
-Drug-free methods include exercise, increased exposure to bright light and eating tryptophan rich foods like turkey, pumpkin seeds, crab and beans.
+But, if you have the “grouchy” gene, there are ways to increase your serotonin levels and avoid depression.
+Drug-free methods include exercise, increased exposure to bright light and eating tryptophan-rich foods like turkey, pumpkin seeds, crab and beans.

 Tryptophan is the key ingredient needed to make serotonin.
 So, tryptophan supplements are another option.
-Various antidepressants act by elevating serotonin levels, but unfortunately some of these may be less effective in individuals with the “grouchy” gene.
+Various antidepressants act by elevating serotonin levels.
+However, some of these may be less effective in people with the “grouchy” gene.

 Genetics might predispose you to depression, but the decision to stay unhappy remains with you.
-Choose to act and fight for happiness with the Anxiety and Depression 5-HTTLPR DNA Test, because it is most certainly well worth the risk.
+Choose to act and fight for happiness with the Anxiety and Depression 5-HTTLPR DNA Test.